What Would You Look Like as the Opposite Gender? AI Can Actually Show You

 What the AI Is Actually Doing to Your Face

 When you upload your photo to a gender swap tool, the AI doesn't slap a wig on you and call it done.
-Modern tools like GenderFlip make structural changes to your facial features:
+Modern tools like GenderFlip make structural changes to your facial features based on how gender presentation typically differs at the skeletal and soft-tissue level:

 Things that stay the same: